freesewing/freesewing/markdown/org/docs/designs/shelly/instructions/en.md

  - Select an appropriate body length.
    - Up to 80% or so will produce a crop top.
-   - 100% ends at the waistband of most pants, with no overlap.
+   - 100% ends at top of the hip bone.
    - 120% will produce a typical t-shirt.
    - 140% will produce a somewhat longer shirt that is less prone to untucking or riding up.
    - 200%+ can be used to make a simple t-shirt dress.
 It's suggested that you set straight sides to false, and adjust the side shape (under advanced options) for t-shirt dresses.